- Year-over-year gains in Pharma, Coatings and Nutrition more than offset by weaker-than-expected Personal Care and Adhesives sales in the quarter

-COVINGTON, KENTUCKY, February 5, 2019 - Ashland Global Holdings Inc. (ASH), a premier global specialty chemicals company serving customers in a wide range of consumer and industrial markets, today announced preliminary2 financial results for the first quarter of fiscal 2019:
+COVINGTON, KENTUCKY, July 30, 2019 - Ashland Global Holdings Inc. (ASH), a premier global specialty chemicals company serving customers in a wide range of consumer and industrial markets, today announced preliminary2 financial results for the third quarter of fiscal 2019:

-- Sales declined 1 percent year-over-year to $576 million, including a 2 percentage point (ppt) impact from unfavorable currency;
+- Sales declined 4 percent year-over-year to $641 million, including a 2 percentage-point (ppt) impact from unfavorable currency;

 Update on Cost Reduction Program